 How much does it cost?

-I offer a free initial phone consultation of up to 30 minutes to explore how we could work together and to see if we are a good fit.
+I offer a free 15 minute initial phone consultation to explore how we could work together and to see if we are a good fit.

-Appointments after the first 3 are charged at £75 each.
+Ongoing appointments after this first block are charged at £100 each.

 How long are sessions?

 The first appointment is up to 90 minutes, and includes a full history take and discussion.

 How many sessions will I need?

 This varies, as everyone is different and treatment is tailored to each client’s needs.
 Many clients experience significant change within 4-6 sessions.
 We want to make sure change is permanent, so there is no set number.